sisaytibebu/Dorm_management_system/README.md

 ## Note

 All files are located in the root directory (`dorm_management_system`).
-The project was uploaded by the team leader for submission purposes.
-Each module was assigned, implemented, and reviewed collaboratively by the team members.
+Each module implemented, and reviewed collaboratively by the team members.